 Identifying a blocked stormwater drain is crucial for property owners to prevent these issues.
 Several tell-tale signs can alert a property owner to a potential blockage.

-One of the most common indicators is an unusual gurgling noise emanating from the drains, particularly after a heavy downpour, signalling that water is struggling to pass through the system as intended.
+An unusual gurgling noise from the drains, especially after heavy rain, is a common sign that water is having trouble moving through the system as it should.

 Another visible sign of a problem is water pooling, which can occur near stormwater grates or in low-lying areas of the property.
 This often indicates that water is not flowing freely through the drainage system and may be obstructed.